Tebybee8/MECA470_AgPods/README.md

 The CoppeliaSim Model seen above can be found here:
 [Hydroponic_System_Coppelia](https://github.com/Tebybee8/MECA470_AgPods/blob/main/V5_Hydroponics_System_Coppelia(Squared_Base).ttt)

-The CoppeliaSim Child Script seen above can be found here:
+The CoppeliaSim Child Script can be found here:
 [Child_Script](https://github.com/Tebybee8/MECA470_AgPods/blob/main/ChildScript.lua)
+This Child Scirpt was later implimented into ROS to allow the user to move the end effector to desired locations and orientations.

 ## 5. ROS API